 Onasemnogene abeparvovec is the gene therapy developed by AveXis, now acquired by Novartis.
 It is a single IV infusion that delivers the corrected SMN1 gene packaged in an adeno-associated viral (AAV9) vector.

 Onasemnogene abeparvovec showed beneficial outcomes in phase I (START) for SMA Type I. At the end of the study patients receiving the therapy survived and did not require permanent ventilation.
-Since onasemnogene abeparvovec corrects the underlying genetic defect and is distributed systemically, it offers curative potential.
-However, Zolgensma is currently costing over USD 2 million per patient.
+Since onasemnogene abeparvovec corrects the underlying genetic defect and is distributed systemically, it has a high potential to stop SMA progression or protect from SMA if treatment intiates at the presymptomatic phase.
 A number of open label phase III trials are still ongoing to evaluate the efficacy in SMA Type I patients who have either one or two copies of the SMN2 gene.
 To find out more about these, click here.

 Nusinersen is an anti-sense oligonucleotide treatment for SMA80,81 developed by researchers at Cold Spring Harbour Laboratories (NY, USA) and Ionis Pharamaceuticals and marketed by Biogen.
 It is a 29-O-(2-methoxyethyl) modified ASO which targets Intronic Splicing Silencer N1 (ISS-N1) and enhances full-length SMN mRNA transcript.
 Nusinersen is administered by an intrathecal injection of 12 mg in four loading doses which is then followed by a maintenance dose once every 4 months.
 It is predominantly distributed in the central nervous system and can thus effectively target motor neurons.